 Pain medications, such as acetaminophen or ibuprofen, may be recommended to keep your child comfortable at home.
 Your child's doctor will discuss pain control before your child is discharged from the hospital.

 If any special treatments are to be given at home, the nursing staff will ensure that you are able to provide them, or a home health agency may assist you.

 You may receive additional instructions from your child's physicians and the hospital staff.

 Most infants who undergo TGA surgical repair will grow and develop normally.
 However, after TGA repair, your infant will need to be followed periodically by a pediatric cardiologist who will make assessments to check for any heart-related problems, which can include the following:

 Narrowing of one or both of the great arteries at the switch connection site(s)

 Narrowing of the coronary arteries at their switch connection site

 Prior to the early 1990s, TGA was generally treated surgically with a Mustard procedure or a Senning procedure.
-These procedures created a tunnel, or baffle, in the atria to correct blood flow.
-In the late 1980s, the arterial switch procedure was introduced.
-This procedure “switches” the aorta and pulmonary artery to the proper locations.
-However, the arterial switch procedure may not be indicated in certain situations.
+These procedures created a tunnel, or baffle, in the atria (not the great arteries) to correct blood flow.

-For individuals whose TGA was repaired using a Mustard or Senning procedure, complications such as heart failure and dysrhythmias may develop in the second or third decade of life.
+For individuals whose TGA was repaired using a Mustard or Senning procedure, complications such as heart failure and heart rhythm problems may develop in the second or third decade of life.
 There is also a risk for sudden death.
-Thus, these individuals should receive regular follow-up care at a center offering pediatric or adult congenital cardiac care throughout the individual’s lifespan.
+Thus, these individuals should receive regular follow-up care at a center offering pediatric or adult congenital cardiac care throughout life.

-Consult your child's physician regarding the specific outlook for your child.
+Consult your child's doctor regarding the specific outlook for your child.